-Anticoagulation Management Service Patient & Family Medication Education Apixaban (Eliquis®)
+Anticoagulation (Blood Thinner) Management Patient & Family Medication Education Edoxaban (Savaysa®)

-Apixaban (Eliquis®) is an anticoagulant used to prevent blood clots from forming in your body.
+Edoxaban (Savaysa®) is an anticoagulant used to prevent blood clots from forming in your body.
 It is sometimes called a blood thinner.
 It is used to:

-- lower the risk the of stroke and blood clots in atrial fibrillation; - treat blood clots in the veins of legs (deep vein thrombosis or DVT) or lungs (pulmonary embolism or PE) and lower the risk of them happening again; - decrease the risk of forming blood clots after hip or knee replacement surgery
+- lower the risk of stroke and blood clots in atrial fibrillation: - treat blood clots in the veins of legs (deep vein thrombosis or DVT) or lungs (pulmonary embolism or PE)

 Do NOT STOP TAKING this medicine without talking to the doctor who prescribed it or your pharmacist at the anticoagulation clinic.

-This drug is NOT for people with artificial heart valves.
+This drug is NOT for use in people with artificial heart valves.